up vote 91 down vote favorite

 As I see from other answers I am the only one that disabled page file and never regreted it.
 Great :-)

-I'm also using hybrid sleep every day (hibernation with sleep) without any problem.
+I'm also using hybrid sleep every day (hibernation with sleep) without any problems.

-For those that are saying about extreme cases take this one from my XP times.
+For those that are saying about extreme cases take this one from my Windows XP times.

-When you have page file disabled - you wait a little and then Excel will blow up and system will clear all memory after him.
+When you have page file disabled - you wait a little and then Excel will blow up and the system will clear all memory after it.

-When you have page file enabled - you wait some time and when you'll notice that something is wrong you can do almost nothing with your system.
-Your HDD is working like a hell and even if you somehow manage to run task manager (after few minutes of waiting) and kill excel.exe you must wait minute or so until system loads everything back from page file.
+When you have the page file enabled - you wait some time and when you'll notice that something is wrong you can do almost nothing with your system.
+Your HDD is working like hell and even if you somehow manage to run Task Manager (after few minutes of waiting) and kill excel.exe you must wait minute or so until system loads everything back from the page file.

-As I saw later, Excel 2003 handles the same pivot table without any problem with page file disabled - so it was not a "too large dataset problem".
+As I saw later, Excel 2003 handles the same pivot table without any problems with the page file disabled - so it was not a "too large dataset problem".

-So in my opinion, disabled page file even protects you sometimes from poorly written applications.
+So in my opinion, a disabled page file even protects you sometimes from poorly written applications.

 Shortly: if you are aware of your memory usage - you can safely disable it.

-Edit: I just want to add that I installed Vista SP2 without any problem
+Edit: I just want to add that I installed Windows Vista SP2 without any problems.

 I love it how everyone is saying "Microsoft has spent many hours thinking about this problem, so don't mess with it", yet completely ignore real world experiences.
 I've had the paging file disabled since XP and never regretted it.
-It's like the computer got an injection of awesome. – AngryHacker Oct 20 '09 at 6:36
+It's like the computer got an injection of awesome.
+Oct 20, 2009 at 6:36

 You may want to do some measurement to understand how your own system is using memory before making pagefile adjustments.
 Or (if you still want to make adjustments), before and after said adjustments.